Everything You Need to Know about a Career in Mechanical Engineering

 Mechanical engineering is a broad discipline under the umbrella of engineering.
 The mechanical engineers design, research, develop, test, and build a variety of engines, tools, thermal sensors, machines, and many other mechanical devices.
 In fact, professional mechanical engineers fuse together a variety of sciences that include: physics, engineering, analysis, materials science, maintenance, and manufacturing.
 From these broad-based science disciplines, a mechanical engineer will learn core pieces of thermodynamics, electricity, structural analysis, kinematics, and mechanics to name a few.
 Tools of the trade become product lifecycle management software and/or computer-aided design tools to assess the viability and applicability of things like: HVAC systems, aircraft, robotics, watercraft, medical devices, transport systems, weapons, manufacturing plants, machinery, and industrial equipment.

-Duties of Mechanical Engineers
+Top Job Duties of a Mechanical Engineer

 Given the broad nature of the mechanical engineering discipline, it would be impossible to illuminate the job responsibilities of each mechanical engineer by subsector in an efficient manner.
 Below you will find a few high-level job duties that will help a prospective student better visualize a few common areas of responsibility of a mechanical engineer.